JoshuaCarroll/BasketballRosterManager/README.md

-# Basketball Roster Manager v3.0 - Cross-Platform Edition
+# Basketball Roster Manager v3

 As a public address announcer I've announced nearly 1,000 games varying from club leagues, to varsity, to NCAA Division I to MiLB.
 I know that rosters are valuable.
 I also know just how easy it is to get rosters mixed up.
 At JV and varsity games, some coaches list players by jersey number (bless you) and some alphabetically (go stub your toe!), while sometimes all you get is a scribbled piece of paper 2 minutes before the game in no order whatsoever!
 (Seriously, who raised you!?)

 I created this program to help keep up with rosters, but it quickly turned into something so much more.
 Now it tracks personal fouls, team fouls, field goals, three pointers, and free throws!
+Just double-click in any number field to increment it!
 Rosters are automatically sorted numerically by jersey number.
 They can also be color-coded to match the teams' jerseys.
 Lastly, you can easily swap the rosters from one side of the screen to the other, enabling you to keep the roster on the same side as their goal.

 Basketball Roster Manager is now cross platform!
 So whether you're using Windows or Mac, you're ready to roll!